-A typical RaaS deployment includes:
+What a typical RaaS subscription includes:

-- Performance monitoring and analyticsÂ
+- Remote monitoring and performance reporting

 Download our free brochure to explore real solutions, applications, and industry insights.

-Why Robotics-as-a-Service is Transforming Industrial AutomationÂ
+Why Robotics as a Service is Transforming Industrial Automation

 Industries across the world are facing new operational challenges including labor shortages, supply chain disruptions, and increasing production demand.Â

-Robotics-as-a-Service helps address these challenges by lowering barriers to automation adoption.Â
+RaaS helps address these challenges by lowering barriers to automation adoption.Â

 Reduced Capital InvestmentÂ